 For 38 years, Tamra Blue’s grandmother worked in food service at Emory so that her daughter, Tamra’s mother, could attend school here.
-So, when the time came for Tamra to apply to graduate school, Emory was at the top of her list.
+So, when the time came for Tamra to apply to a school that offers advanced degrees.
+Important!
+Some schoo...
+More, Emory was at the top of her list.

 When she got her offer of admission, she remembers thinking, “I got into Emory.
 Emory University!
 That’s amazing!”
 And even though she had offers from several other universities, Emory had something that the others didn’t: Legacy.

 Tamra grew up in Lithonia, about half an hour’s drive from campus.
 She attended Georgia State for her undergraduate studies where she originally planned on studying biology.
 “While doing my biology degree, I had to take the equivalent of getting a minor in chemistry,” says Tamra.
 “I realized I really like chemistry.”
 She then began tutoring and teaching chemistry to other students, doing research in a chemistry lab, and falling even more in love with the subject.
 These experiences convinced her to go ahead with changing her major, and she never looked back.